jasandoval1/windev_training/threads/README.md

 - _Windows Internals, Seventh Edition, Part 1_: Pages 214-297
     - This section covers the gory details of thread scheduling, context switching, priority boosts, etc.

+### Checks on Learning

+- What is the return value of Win32's `CreateThread()` function?
+How does this compare to the return value of `pthread_create()`?
+- Assuming one possess a handle to the thread in question, what is one mechanism one may use to wait for thread termination?
+- What is the difference, if any, between returning from a thread's entry procedure and manually invoking `ExitThread()`?
+- What is the primary consideration utilized by the Windows Dispatcher when making scheduling determinations?
+- How is a thread's priority determined?
+- What is the primary user-mode thread management structure?
+- What is the primary kernel-mode thread management structure?